sergioafanou/smart-cv/_posts/2021-04-01-apple-might-give-siri-the-ability-to-whisper-and-shout-in-the-future.md

 ---
-title : Apple might give Siri the ability to whisper and shout in the future
+title : "Apple might give Siri the ability to whisper and shout in the future"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/01/apple-siri-new-features-whisper-mode-loud-mode/